espocrm/documentation/docs/administration/users-management.md

 ### Admin

-Admin has full access to the system.
+An *admin* user has full access to the system.
 Admin users can create and remove other users, manage access roles, teams, portals, etc.

 There can be multiple admin users in the system.
-The admin can create another admin users at Administration > Users.
+An admin can create another admin users.

 ### Regular